SyncfusionExamples/Blazor-Diagram-Examples/UG-Samples/Tooltip/TooltipOpenModeForNode/README.md

 #Tooltip OpenMode Sample

-This sample demonstrate how to set the open mode to the tooltip for the nodes.
+This sample demonstrates how to set the open mode to the tooltip for the nodes.

 ## Prerequisites